MA Art Therapy

 Career opportunities vary from work in the NHS, social services, the voluntary sector and increasingly in main stream education.
 Art Therapists frequently work on a sessional basis or part time in a range of settings.
 Students receive lectures and workshops on entrepreneurial skills such as fundraising, setting up new services and how to market themselves post-qualification.

 The learning experience offers clinical, theoretical and artistic opportunities and is comprised of the following areas of study:

 Theory and Research

-- Lectures and seminars focus on psychodynamic principles and the theoretical framework for understanding the context in which art therapy is currently practiced and researched.
-Tutorial support is offered.
+- Lectures and seminars focus on psychodynamic principles, current practice and research.
+They provide the theoretical framework for understanding the context in which art therapy is currently practiced and researched.
+Excellent tutorial support is offered.

 Clinical Placement and Supervision

-- 120 days of clinical placement.
-Supervision is a key component and is provided within the University and on the placement.
-The programme has a view that a range of clinical experience is necessary in order to maximise the student's employment prospects.
+- Students undertake 120 days of clinical placement on the course.
+Supervision is a key component of this.
+Clinical supervision is provided on the placement whilst reflective practice groups are held by experienced clinical supervisors at the university.
+The programme holds the view that a range of clinical experience is necessary whilst studying in order to maximise the student's employment prospects.

 - Art Therapy Practice Part 2 - 60 Credits